bevyengine/bevy-website/content/learn/contribute/helping-out/creating-examples.md

 Game examples are much more expensive to maintain, and should be used sparingly.
 Each game example should demonstrate Bevy's capabilities in a new genre or style of game, while being simple enough for new Bevy users to follow and get excited about.
 Polish is important here: these are often a new user's first impression of the engine, although it must be balanced against added complexity.

+Each game example should be a few hundred to a few thousand lines at most.
+Try to pick the simplest example that embodies the body or domain that you can, and strip it down to its essence.
+The point is to prove to the reader that Bevy *can* make projects like this, not to actually make a project.

+For example, suppose you wanted to demonstrate a turn-based RPG, analogous to Pokemon.
+Implementing a single overworld level where you can walk around and a single battle with one character and no gameplay mechanics would be enough to get the idea across, and teach the reader how to architect their project.

+As another example, consider making a first-person shooter game example.
+A cross-hair, character controller, level, target dummy and the ability to fire a weapon would be enough.
+Bullet decals, a weapon changing system, a scoreboard, respawning or so on are all valuable additions, but generally won't have an architectural impact.
+Instead, those features make more sense to demonstrate inside of dedicated usage examples in a lightweight way.

 Full game templates or more complex demonstrations of functionality are also welcome, but to manage maintenance burden these should be submitted to [`bevy-assets`](https://github.com/bevyengine/bevy-assets), as part of our semi-curated collection of community-maintained learning resources.

 ## Style guide